Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 MaximumDataSizeExceededException

-A MaximumDataSizeExceededException is thrown by methods of an Optimizely Community API service when a request exceeds the platform's size restrictions.
+A MaximumDataSizeExceededException is thrown when a request exceeds the platform's size restriction of 10 kilobytes for social content.

-The platform accepts social content up to 10 kilobytes in size.
-This restriction applies to any given social entity, including the native properties of the platform's content models, optional extension data, and any overhead of those models.
+This restriction applies to any given social entity, including native properties, optional extension data, and any overhead.

 For example, consider a simple comment containing an author, body, and parent reference.
 Consider that you also composed this comment with custom extension data.
 The content associated with each of those native comment properties and the extension data contribute to the total size of the request.

 The platform does not explicitly restrict the amount of content associated with any individual property of a social content model.
-This lets you prioritize the content size that the application allows to native content models versus custom extension data.
+This lets you prioritize content size for native content models versus custom extension data.

 📘